pollfish/android-admob-adapter/README.md

 #### 2.1 .setAPIKey(String apiKey)

-Pollfish API Key as provided by Pollfish on  Pollfish Dashboard.
-If you did not specify the API Key in AdMob's UI as desribed in step 2.
+Pollfish API Key as provided by Pollfish on  [Pollfish Dashboard](https://www.pollfish.com/publisher/) after you sign up to the platform.
 If you have already specified Pollfish API Key on AdMob's UI, this param will be ignored.

 #### 2.2 .setRequestUUID(String requestUUID)